kunalvashistordway/kunalvashistordway/README.md

 ### Hi there 👋

 <samp>
-I'm a Ruby on Rails/ J2EE developer
+I'm a Ruby on Rails/ Node.js/Front End developer

 You can also find me on [LinkedIn](https://www.linkedin.com/in/kunal-vashist-14839b4a/).